Heart of Soquel

 This nearly 2-acre neighborhood park, located behind Soquel Village Post Office, has a bocce ball court, pedestrian trails with universal access, a plaza, benches and bike racks, and a beautiful riparian habitat.

 Sunrise to sunset.

-The Santa Cruz County Parks Department is excited to share that we are working towards completing the walking trail from the Heart of Soquel Park Plaza, along Soquel Creek, to the pedestrian bridge behind the Soquel Elementary School.
-The proposed project includes an all access trail, habitat restoration, trail heads, drainage improvements, fencing, interpretive signage and a public art feature.
-In order to make Phases 2 & 3 a reality, County Parks is applying for the State Parks Habitat Conservation Fund grants; one for the trails and interpretive signage, and another for the riparian restoration.
+The Santa Cruz County Parks Department is excited to begin construction simultaneousley on Phases 2 and 3 of the Heart of Soquel Parkway.
+Phases 2 & 3 include a new pervious concrete walking trail from Heart of Soquel Park Plaza, along Soquel Creer, to the pedestrian bridge behind the Soquel Elementary School.
+The Proposed project includes an all access trail, habitat restoration, trail heads, drainage improvements, fencing, interpretive signage and a public art feature.
+Funding for the project comes from the California River Parkways Grant Program.

 There is a parking lot with 34 spaces, 4 of which are ADA compliant.

 Park visitors can enjoy a univerally-accessible decomposed-granite nature walk along Soquel Creek, a bocce court, and benches to enjoy a picnic lunch or just relax The plaza area is available for small-scale community event by reservation only; a fee and insurance requirement applies.
 Please contact the Facilities Office at (831)454-7938 for reservation information.

 Juan Ramón Gimeno created the 5' high-fire ceramic sculptural piece, titled "Old Tree."
 The inner structure of the piece is stoneware, with a surface of textured porcelain and stoneware in neutral colors, mimicking the look of a weathered, fossilized Cypress tree.